-shall be academic teachers who meet the criteria outlined in the Act, and also the conditions under Article 58 of these Articles of Association.
+shall be academic teachers who meet the criteria outlined in the Act, and also the conditions under Statute 58 of these Statutes.

 - 4. Research and teaching staff employed in the roles of:

 - 1) Professor,

 - 2) University Professor,

 - 3) Professor Emeritus,

 - 4) Assistant Professor,

 - 5) Research-and-Teaching Assistant